JoeySoprano420/QuarterLang/DodecaGrams.md

 *Let me know if you want code for a specific formatting style!*

-**Yes!
-DGs (Dodecagrams/base-12 numbers) can absolutely be used in macros in QuarterLang.** In fact, macros are one of the most powerful ways to automate, template, or meta-program with DGs—letting you generate code, constants, conversions, or patterns involving DG values at compile-time.
+**DGs (Dodecagrams/base-12 numbers) can be used in macros in QuarterLang.** In fact, macros are one of the most powerful ways to automate, template, or meta-program with DGs—letting you generate code, constants, conversions, or patterns involving DG values at compile-time.

 Here’s how you can use DGs in macros, based on the style and features described in your project: